Energy landscape interpretation of universal linearly increasing absorption with frequency: Thermally activated relaxation

 \subsection{The Arrhenius law}

+Absorption in seawater has three main components of the form of \eqref{eq:Relaxation}.
+Two of them are due to B(OH)$_3$ and MgSO$_4$ which both contribute two-state chemical equilibrium reactions.
+Their relaxation frequencies are in the kHz and tens of kHz range respectively.
+Relaxation time in these reactions is related to activation energy, $E_a$, according to the Arrhenius relation \cite{verma1959ultrasonic}:

+where $T$ is absolute temperature, $k_B$ is Boltzmann's constant, and $\tau_0$ characterizes the smallest time scale probed.
+It should be noted that in underwater acoustics, chemical relaxation is usually parameterized with temperature in Celsius rather than Kelvin \cite{Ainslie1998}, obscuring the fact that these processes are thermally activated.

-Absorption in seawater is described as a sum of three discrete components.
-The first term is due to structural relaxation of H$_2$O molecules.
+The most important contribution to absorption in water is from structural relaxation of H$_2$O molecules.
 In distilled water a broken-down structure of clusters is dynamically changed by an incoming sound wave and relaxation takes place as clusters of different sizes interact.
-Based on a two-state energy model for H$_2$O molecules, the Arrhenius law describes transition rates, \cite{hall1948origin}.
-Relaxation time is then related to activation energy, $V$, as:
+Based on a two-state energy model for H$_2$O molecules, the Arrhenius law describes the transition rates \cite{hall1948origin}.
+The relaxation frequency is in the THz range.